Carlprit: First single

 Carlprit's first official solo single "See You At The Top" features the UK brother duo Bkay and Kazz.
 The song was released independently on Gandanga Records and Pyramid Music and was featured on the hit German television show Model WG and reached first position in South Africa on Channel O's request show.

 Zooland Records and Universal Records released Carlprit's second solo single, "1234".
 The video was directed by Dany Wild and featured Miss Victoria Kern as the female acting vocalist.

 "Fiesta" smash hit and solo success

 His third solo single, "Fiesta", is widely considered his most successful, reaching number one in the French air play charts, the top 100 in Germany, France and Switzerland's single sales charts and over 5 million YouTube views.
 Fiesta was produced by The Michael Mind Project and Markus Shultz and features vocals recorded and written by CVB.
-The single was signed mainly to Kontor Records (Germany), Scorpio Music (France) and Blanco y Negro Records (Spain) and it also has an exclusive version for NRG radio.
+The single was signed mainly to Kontor Records (Germany), Scorpio Music (France) and Blanco y Negro Music (Spain) and it also has an exclusive version for NRG radio.